Can you afford a long-distance bicycle tour?

 We do all bike repairs ourselves (OK...
 Eric does them himself) and purchase parts online or get them free in the giveaway boxes at local bike workshops.
 Savings: around $400

 We get clothes and other items such as sunglasses at Goodwill second-hand shops, find them on the side of the road, or get them in giveaway boxes at Warms Showers places.
 Savings: around $150

 USA Budget Biking FAQs

 Isn’t it a pain to live like this, counting every nickel and dime?

 No, not really.
 Once you get used to paying attention to how you spend money and setting yourself certain guidelines or ‘rules,' cost cutting comes naturally without thinking.

 Is there anything you splurge on?

 Oh, yes, absolutely.
 I will not go without decent coffee and spend about $5 per week on a package of Seattle’s Best Extra Dark Roast for my Aeropress.
 I would probably enjoy popping into a coffee shop now and then but I hold back from doing that.
 We also regularly buy ‘treats’ at the supermarket.
 We look for ice cream that is on sale or baked goods that are 50% off.
 We ‘waste’ about $15 per week on non-essential food items.
-I don’t drink, so cutting out beer was never an issue.
+I don’t drink alcohol, so cutting out beer was never an issue.

 Don’t you feel like a mooch staying at people’s homes for free with Warm Showers and Couchsurfing?

 If you've been dreaming of a bicycle tour across America, don't let a perceived lack of funds stand in your way.
 With thoughtful planning, $1,000 could take you coast to coast across the country.
 Start saving for your tour now.
 Many people find that using a money saving app can help them find the discipline to put funds aside for a bicycle tour.